Login with your Reed credentials to view all events.

 The event will open with a keynote address on Friday evening and continue on Saturday with a day-long conference comprising three sequential panels.
 Each panel will feature three substantial papers presented by leading scholars representing a range of disciplines, including philosophy, political theory, history, and literature.
 A volume of selected papers and commentary from the symposium will be published in a leading academic journal.
 Reed College faculty, alumni, and members of the broader academic community are invited to attend.

-• Agnes Callard, University of Chicago (keynote)
+Agnes Callard, Department of Philosophy, University of Chicago

-• Josh Simon (‘05), Johns Hopkins University (discussant)
+Discussant: Josh Simon, Johns Hopkins University

-• Liz Wingrove (‘84), University of Michigan (discussant)
+Discussant: Liz Wingrove, University of Michigan

 Sponsored by the Greenberg Distinguished Scholar Program and the department of political science.
 Free and open to the public.
-Schedule details to come.

 Event Details